Like to listen? Click here

 - Gaston Bachelard, The Poetics of Reverie (1884 - 1962)

-Practicing this as an ensemble moves us from a clenched, message delivery stance to unclenching, unencumbering and to generative unknowing.
+Practicing this as an ensemble moves us from a clenched, message delivery stance to unclenching and to generative unknowing.
+Just accepting the facticity of the moment.
 For a few minutes, we let the benevolent light of quiet in.

-The fear & beauty of meditating is you
+The fear & beauty of quieting is you

 are the only other guest at the party.